abdulrehmanwaseem/Electron-License-Distribution-Kit/README.md

     # or
     yarn install
     ```
-3. Configure app details and licensing rules in the provided setup files.
+3. Configure app details, licensing rules, and Sentry.io integration in the provided setup files.
 4. Start the development server:
     ```bash
     npm run dev